 The assertion that humanity would collapse as a result of this inaction stemmed from statements Forbes attributed to Anderson about declining Arctic ice:

 "The chance that there will be any permanent ice left in the Arctic after 2022 is essentially zero," Anderson said, with 75 to 80 percent of permanent ice having melted already in the last 35 years.
 "Can we lose 75-80 percent of permanent ice and recover?
 The answer is no."

 Based on Internet Archive records, the GritPost article to which Thunberg linked was deleted sometime after July 2020.
-It's not clear when Thunberg deleted her tweet — the latest archive of it identified by Snopes dates to May 2021.
+Thunberg deleted her tweet sometime after Mar.
+7, 2023.
 Thunberg did not respond to Snopes' request for comment.

 Did the Tweet Say What People Claim It Said?

 The claim that a top climate scientist allegedly predicted the collapse of humanity in 2023 has been popular with climate skeptics since Anderson allegedly made the claim in 2018.
 The Forbes article and Thunberg tweet were both widely lampooned for their alarmism at the time.
 When 2023 came and humanity still persisted, these same actors were ready to relish the moment, as summarized by Newsweek:

 [Charlie] Kirk, founder of Turning Point USA, on March 12, 2023, wrote: "One of the best headlines of the year so far...
 'Greta Thunberg deletes 2018 tweet saying world will end in 2023 after world does not end.'"

 Filmmaker [Dinesh] D'Souza, on March 12, 2023, added: "Climate Radical Greta Thunberg Caught Red Handed: Deletes 2018 Tweet That Says World Will End Without Action by 2023."